storpool/one-context-sp/src/usr/share/doc/one-context/README.md

 are set, the script will change the password of `USERNAME` user (or `root`).

-On `BOOT` and `CONF` events, the script will update the password only if any of the variables above has been changed`.
+On `BOOT` and `CONF` events, the script will update the password only if any of the variables above has been changed.

 #### `PASSWORD_SERIAL`

-Changes of the `PASSWORD_SERIAL` variable, causes the password to be reset, even if none of the `PASSWORD\*` variables were changed.
+Changes of the `PASSWORD_SERIAL` variable, causes the password to be reset, even if none of the `PASSWORD*` variables were changed.
 This can be used to reset the password to the same value as before.
 Good practice is to set `PASSWORD_SERIAL` to current unix timestamp or use a large random value.